Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 It turned out, that the to be expected height difference of the headset, between standing straight and going down as far as it is comfortable and holdable for a longer time period, is too small for this use case.
 Even slight height chances would change the virtual player position dramatically.
 Therefore this method did not allow a precise enough control.

 However, my final solution build upon this concept.
 Instead of the height of the headset in relation to the floor, I used the right controller height in relation to the virtual player object.
-Now, the implememtation requires the player at the start to put up their right hand as far as comfortable and press a specific button.
+Now, the implementation requires the player at the start to put up their right hand as far as comfortable and press a specific button.
 Then, they have to put their right hand down as far as comfortable and press another button.
 These min and max heights are then mapped to specific vertical forces.
 Within this height range:

   * For the bottom < 45% height positions, the player gets added a vertical force, that pulls them down.
 The lower the position, the quicker they will fall down, if the are already in the air flying.
   * For 45% until 56% (excluding) height positions, the player gets removed (almost) all vertical forces.
 This causes an "elevator flight" effect and enables the player to (almost) stand still in the air.
 (There is still a very tiny force downwards, as I have technically not disabled gravity for the player object, however, that is only noticeable at all, if there is no other velocity and if you really pay attention.
 For all practical purposes within the parkour it is irrelvant.)